shadowvzs/hapi-mongo/README.md

         * we need use volume, so our external folder inject into container, so we use ide outside but code will be executed inside, like shared folder
     * only mongoDB (it was pulled from docker repo)
         * we need volume/shared folder for save the data into host machine folder
+            * keep in mind, the host folder will replace the folder from image when you run container !!
         * somehow not let me declare the entrypoint directly so i created a bashfile, mounted and used the .sh like entrypoint
         * first time you need create db, collection, something data for test
 * the 2 container must communicate with eachother, this have more way but we use same network